WP-for-Church/Sermon-Manager/readme.txt

 == Changelog ==
 = 2.4.2 =
 * Fix date checking URL
+* Fix scripts and styles not loading when shortcode is used

 = 2.4.1 =
 * Fix fatal error for podcasts